bhauman/figwheel-main/docs/tutorial.md

 ```

 After launching, a Browser will open and a REPL will start just like
-when we launched it before.
-However, you now will see the following
+before.
+However, you will now see the following line a few lines
-line a few lines before the `cljs.user=>` prompt.
+before the `cljs.user=>` prompt.

 ```shell
 [Rebel readline] Type :repl/help for online help info
 ```

-This notifies you that you are using Rebel Readline.
+This confirms that we are using Rebel Readline.

-If you type `:repl/help` command at the prompt, as you type you will
+If you type `:repl/help` command at the prompt, as you type you
-notice that `:repl/help` itself is now has color syntax
+immediately notice that `:repl/help` character are syntax
-highlighting.
+highlighted.
 Upon hitting enter, you will see a useful reference for
 the REPL's capabilities displayed.

 ![rebel readline help](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/rebel-readline-help.png)